wangziqi2013/wangziqi2013.github.io/_posts/2023-01-25-ptemagnet.markdown

 guest as lookup keys.
 As a result, even if the guest has spatial locality on its access pattern, the underlying physical pages still will not demonstrate spatial locality.

+2. Modern OS kernel's demand paging only backs one physical page to the virtual page being accessed, causing physical page fragmentation.

 **Comments:**